grkvlt/kimono-channel-access/README.md

 - video.sh:
     Download videos with best overall quality.

-Alternative functions can also be performed using the following names:

-- formats.sh:
-    List available formats for a video id.
-- playlist.sh:
-    Generate the JS code to create a playlist file from a YouTube mix.
-- movies.sh:
-    Check if files are already downloaded to `~/Movies` folder.

-Note that the `SCRIPT` variable or `--script` option can also be used to access these functions.

 ## CONFIG

 The following environment variables can be used to apply or override